-- Develop an RFO, which includes a Scope of Work (SOW) and Bidder Declaration form.
-For information on the Bidder Declaration requirements, see SCM, Volume 2, Chapter 3, 3.5.7 and Volume 3, Chapter 3, 3.4.7. - Search for potential CMAS contractors on the CMAS website (www.dgs.ca.gov/PD/About/Page-Content/PD-Branch-Intro-Accordion-List/Acquisitions/California-Multiple-Award-Schedules) and select "Find a CMAS Contractor." - Request offers from a minimum of 3 CMAS contractors including one small business (SB) and/or Disabled Veteran Business Enterprise (DVBE), if available, who are authorized to sell the products and/or services needed. - If requesting offers from a certified DVBE, include the Disabled Veteran Business Enterprise Declarations form (Standard 843) in the RFO.
-This declaration must be completed and returned by the DVBE prime contractor and/or any DVBE subcontractors.
-(See SCM Volumes 2, 3, and FISCal, Chapter 3). - This is not a bid transaction, so the small business preference, DVBE incentives, protest language, intent to award, evaluation criteria, advertising, etc., are not applicable. - If less than 3 offers are received, State agencies must document their file with the reasons why the other suppliers did not respond with an offer. - Assess the offers received using best value methodology, with cost as one of the criteria. - Issue a Purchase Order to the selected CMAS contractor. - For CMAS transactions under \$10,000, only one offer is required if the State agency can establish and document that the price is fair and reasonable.
+- Request offers from a minimum of 3 CMAS contractors including one small business (SB) and/or Disabled Veteran Business Enterprise (DVBE), if available, who are authorized to sell the products and/or able to perform the services needed.
+(Government Code 14846(b)). - A valid attempt must be made to secure offers from viable CMAS contractors who are able to supply the goods and/or provide the services.
+Neither a lack of sufficient CMAS contractors nor the use of restrictive requirements meets the intent for obtaining offers (SCM Volume 2, Section 1670.2). - If requesting offers from a certified DVBE, include the Disabled Veteran Business Enterprise Declarations form (Standard 843) in the RFO.
+This declaration must be completed by the DVBE prime contractor and/or any DVBE subcontractors and submitted with the offer (SCM Volume 2, Section 1201). - This is not a bid transaction, so the small business preference, DVBE incentives, protest language, intent to award, evaluation criteria, advertising, Administrative and Technical Requirements, etc. are not applicable.
+(SCM Volume 2, Section 1603). - If less than 3 offers are received, State agencies must document their file with the reasons why the other suppliers did not respond with an offer.
+The reason must come from the CMAS contractor. - Assess the offers received using best value criteria including cost as one of the criteria (SCM Volume 2, Section 1603). - Issue a Purchase Order to the selected CMAS contractor. - For CMAS transactions under \$10,000, only one offer is required if the State agency can establish and document that the price is fair and reasonable.
 The fair and reasonable method can only be used for non-customizable purchases.
+See SCM Volume 2, Section 1510 for Fair and Reason criteria.